 - "Report" pane also provides the average number of cosmic rays per ramp computed by multiplying the assumed cosmic ray flux (in events/sec/pixel) by the ramp time.

 If there are warnings, this is indicated in the calculations table by the orange warning symbol in the status column of the calculation table.
 An explanation for the warnings issued are provided under the "warnings" tab of the reports pane.
 The warnings imply that there are problems that the user should be aware of that may not be showstoppers.
+Some of the common warnings include information about partial or full saturation, background aperture definition which either overlaps the photometry aperture or extends outside the image, and wavelength of interest specified in the strategy tab not being within the wavelength range of the instrument setup.

 An error is indicated by the red cross in the status column of the calculation table.
 The errors indicate that the calculation did not complete.
 This may be due to problems with the input parameters.
 The message in the error tab will provide additional information.